bdmcmahon1/Minty_TCP_FTP/README.txt

 		Once the request was set the client would start sending data from the file.
-The server could then figure out when the file was done based on the file size in the request
+The server could then figure out when the file was done based on the file size in the request.

+		Server:

+		The server will add the client address as a prefix to the filename when saving it on the server.
+			E.g. 56879filename.txt